 RV absorption fridges work pretty well in moderate temperatures, but they only cool to a certain degree below ambient temperatures.
 If you’re camping or traveling in a location where the temps are running high, your fridge will struggle to reach 40 degrees below the ambient temperature.
 At 90 degrees F, you’re looking at 50 degrees inside your fridge.
 You’ll be throwing food away if it reaches 100 degrees.

 An auxiliary RV refrigerator fan can either remove excess heat or evenly distribute cool air throughout the refrigerator, helping your fridge run more efficiently, saving power and propane.

-- Easy to read display includes magnetic backing for fridge mount and keyhole for mounting on wall
+- Easy-to-Read LCD Display: Comes with magnetic backing for fridge mounting and a keyhole for mounting on a wall